Supply Chain Issues Creating Glass Bottle Shortage, Higher Prices

-MIAMI (CBSMiami) – Wineries and distilleries are feeling the impact of supply chain issues, as shipping backups, labor woes, and a trucker shortage are leading to a lower supply of glass bottles, and higher prices.
+MIAMI (CBSMiami) – Wineries and distilleries are feeling the impact of supply chain issues.
+Shipping backups, labor woes and a trucker shortage are leading to a lower supply of glass bottles, and higher prices.

-Jesse Fanning is feeling the pinch at his whiskey distillery and tasting room near San Diego, California.READ MORE: 52 Haitian Migrants Land In Florida Keys In Smuggling Effort
+Jesse Fanning is feeling the pinch at his whiskey distillery and tasting room near San Diego, California.READ MORE: COVID-19 Testing Sites In South Florida

 His business, Henebery, has grown over the last nine years, but these days, his passion for making spirits has been shaken.